Students from the ARC of San Diego

 - Arc Community Employment Program: Guides and offers employment opportunities for individuals with disabilities.
 This service allots professional advice on job placement with various organizations throughout San Diego, and assistance in writing resumes while providing individualized coaching for the interviewing process.

 - Currently, The Arc is in the process of implementing health and wellness programs in fitness facilities, lending access to the disability community to promote overall health through nutrition and proper exercise.

-In recognizing individuals with disabilities, the month of March is officially commemorated “Disability Awareness Month,” due to a proclaimation by President Ronald Reagan in 1987.
+In recognizing individuals with disabilities, the month of March is officially commemorated “Disability Awareness Month,” due to a proclamation by President Ronald Reagan in 1987.
 In the declaration, our former president stated, “For many of these people with developmental disabilities, there is now the prospect of a brighter future and greater opportunity.
 Americans are becoming increasingly aware that such disabilities need not keep individuals from realizing their full potential in school, work, at home, [or] as members of their families and their communities.”

-Reagan’s powerful message affirms these values; and The Arc of San Diego continues paving the way for members of the disability community to actualize their full capabilities.
-Last year, The Arc celebrated their 60th year of service, and along with their continued efforts of initiating programs for individuals with disabilities, the non-profit keeps the heartfelt mission from a group of Ocean Beach women alive by laying the foundation for the disability community to excel, prosper, and lead successful lives in becoming independent.
+Reagan’s powerful message affirms these values, and The Arc of San Diego continues paving the way for members of the disability community to actualize their full capabilities.
+Last year, The Arc celebrated their 60th year of service, and along with their continued efforts of initiating programs for individuals with disabilities, the non-profit keeps the heartfelt mission of a group of Ocean Beach women alive by laying the foundation for the disability community to excel, prosper, and lead successful lives in becoming independent.